Nature-Positive

 The Group contributes to environmental conservation by treating low-concentration PCBs, which helps to neutralize hazardous waste.

-We are also proceeding with treatment of Group-owned high-concentration PCB equipment at the Japan Environmental Storage & Safety Corporation (JESCO).
-We plan to complete the treatment of this equipment by the prescribed deadline.
-In addition, we are planning the disposal of equipment with low-concentration PCBs through licensed low-concentration PCB treat-ment contractors such as JX Metals Tomakomai Chemical Co., Ltd.; this disposal is scheduled to be completed by fiscal 2024, two years before the disposal deadline.
+In addition, we have been planning the disposal of equipment with low-concentration PCBs through licensed low-concentration PCB treatment contractors such as JX Metals Tomakomai Chemical Co., Ltd.; this disposal is scheduled to be completed by the end of fiscal 2026.

 - *Polychlorinated biphenyls (PCBs): Substances that were often found in insulating oils for transformers and capacitors, as well as in pressure-sensitive photocopiers, due to their excellent electrical insulating properties.
 However, their toxicity has now led to a ban on their new manufacture and import.